HomeEmployee Benefits ResourcesLeaves and Time OffHow to apply for stress leave in Alberta

 • Pattern of abuse: If there’s evidence that the employee is misusing leave provisions

-Employees in Alberta have several rights and protections when it comes to stress leave:
+Even with these exceptions, employees in Alberta still have 5 strong protections when it comes to stress leave:

 • Non-discrimination: Employers cannot discriminate against employees for taking stress leave or having a stress-related disability